rhalkyard/bbc-multirom/pld/README.md

 # PLD files for MultiROM

-This directory contains CUPL and GALasm source for the 16V8 GAL used to provide selection and addressing logic.
+This directory contains GALasm source for the 16V8 PLD used to provide selection and addressing logic.

 ## Building

-### Building with WinCUPL

-CUPL source suitable for WinCUPL can be found in the `cupl/` subdirectory

-WinCUPL can be [downloaded](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) free from Atmel, but is available only for Windows, and the GUI is broken on anything newer than Windows XP.

-[cupl/build.bat](cupl/build.bat) builds the source using WinCUPL's command-line compiler, which does still work on modern systems.

-### Building with GALasm

-GALasm source and a `Makefile` to build it can be found in the `GALasm/` directory.

-[GALasm](https://github.com/daveho/GALasm) is a free cross-platform tool for compiling GAL logic.
-It's just as old and crusty as WinCUPL, but it will at least run on OSes other than Windows.
-However, its license strictly forbids any commercial use.
+Install [GALasm](https://github.com/daveho/GALasm) or [galette](https://github.com/simon-frankau/galette), then run `make` in this directory.

+GALasm produces several output files of varying usefulness:

+- `.chp` - ASCII-art of chip, with pin names

+- `.fus` - tabular description of fuse states

+- `.jed` - JEDEC fuse-map file, for programming onto device

+- `.pin` - ASCII table of pin names

 ## Programming

-CUPL and GALasm both produce numerous output files, but the one that matters is the JEDEC fuse map with a `.jed` extension.
+Note that the GAL16V8 device specified in the source is out of production.
+The [Atmel ATF16V8B](https://www.microchip.com/en-us/product/ATF16V8B) is a compatible in-production equivalent.

-The cheap and ubiquitous [XGecu](http://www.autoelectric.cn/en/TL866_main.html) (a.k.a.
-TL866) USB programmers are capable of programming this file onto the chip.
+The ubiquitous [XGecu](http://www.autoelectric.cn/en/TL866_main.html) (a.k.a.
+TL866) USB programmers are probably the cheapest and easiest way to program small PLDs (and numerous other chips).